gdivanov/NYC-Housing/Analysis.md

 ## II) Data Cleaning & Inspection

-Next we want to upload our data set which can be found at: https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page (or on the main page of my NYC Housing GitHub as "nyc-rolling-sales.csv" and then inspect the types that we have.
-Also, we need to drop some values that are either outliers or 0/null-types.
+Next we want to upload our data set which can be found at: https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page (or on the main page of my NYC Housing GitHub as "nyc-rolling-sales.csv".

 Before we do that it's important to note that we are really interested mostly in the price, square footage, location, and the overall age of the houses and how these correlate.
-So we will mostly be working on cleaning and preparing these values for analysis and modelling.
+So we will mostly be working on cleaning and preparing these values for modeling later.

 ```
 #Upload data set